SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjVTheory/ObjVTheory.md

 #### Object initialization

-Object initialization is the process of passing arguments as key/value pairs and assigning the value\(s\) to the corresponding instance variable\(s\).
+Object initialization is the process of passing arguments as key/value pairs and assigning the value(s) to the corresponding instance variable\(s\).

 This is illustrated in the following snippet.
-An instance of class `Point` is created and the key/value pairs \(:y 6\) and \(:x 24\) are specified.
-The instance is created and it received the `initialize:` message with the key/value pairs.
+An instance of class `Point` is created and the key/value pairs (:y 6) and (:x 24) are specified.
+The instance is created and it receives the `initialize:` message with the key/value pairs.
 The `initialize:` method is responsible for setting the corresponding variables in the receiver.

 ```